sarvesh-ost/mosaic-contracts/GATEWAY_DISCUSSION.md

     struct Intent{
         bytes32 hashLock;
+        uint256 unlockHeight;
     }

 ```

 **Pros:**
-- all states are linked, easy to determine the states
+- All states are linked, easy to determine the states
-- single address can do multiple requests.
+- Single address can do multiple requests.
-- less hashing
+- Less hashing

 **Cons:**
--  no feel good
+-  No feel good (feels very disconnected)

 ***Option 3:***